 Like many gay men, you may have moved to San Francisco hoping to build a family of friends and find a safe haven free from bigotry and discrimination only to find yourself continuing to long for love and acceptance.
 The same insecurities we develop when we hide ourselves as children may make it difficult to develop deep and meaningful relationships as adults.

 Unfortunately, we're also living through a pandemic and tumultuous sociopolitical climate.
-These circumstances are increasing our social isolation and amplifying our negative feelings, making it even more difficult to engage with our community and build authentic relationships.
-While social media and dating apps provide easy and efficient ways to stay connected and meet new people, they may not provide the type of intimacy you desire.
+These circumstances are only increasing our social isolation and amplifying our negative feelings, making it even more difficult to engage with our community and build authentic relationships.
+While social media and dating apps provide easy and efficient ways to stay connected and meet new people, they may not provide the type of intimacy you need.

 Heal.
 Grow.
 Evolve.